 Nero stands as a young boy, draped in robes, a roll of papers in one hand.
 With the other hand he gestures as if to say “why me?”—one of the most infamous of Roman emperors, known for his excesses (fiddling why Rome was burning, designating his favorite horse a senator), his licentiousness (rumored to have slept with his mother and his niece) and his criminality (ordering the murder of his mother and other relatives).
 His reputation is being re-visited by historians today, though, who think that he might possibly have been the victim of “fake media” at the time, intended to overthrow his rule.
 Victim or victimizer?
 You can be the judge.

-Roman artists wanted to convey an exacting realism--that is why you can always recognize the faces of the rulers.
-See if you can recognize the faces of Augustus, Trajan, and Nero mixed in with the portraits of other Roman emperors in the gallery, each one listed with some of their achievements.
+Since Roman artists wanted to convey an exacting realism, you can always recognize the rulers.
+See if you can identify Augustus, Trajan, and Nero mixed in with the portraits of other Roman emperors in the gallery, each one listed with some of their achievements.

 Unlike their Greek predecessors, Romans did allow women to play more of a role in public life; some of the Empresses also reign here, each in with the hairstyle of the moment.